Karannetam1987/main-investofuture/README.md

 # Firebase Studio Next.js Starter

 This is a Next.js starter project built in Firebase Studio.
-It's a fully functional web application with user and admin authentication, connected to a Firebase backend.
+It's a fully functional web application with user and admin authentication.

 ## Getting Started